Al-Ahli Arab Hospital explosion: Iran

-Iran Supreme Leader Khamenei mentioned just hours before the hospital explosion on Tuesday that "the U.S. is responsible for the recent crimes."
-He added "If the crimes of the Zionist regime continue, no one can stop the Muslims and the resistance forces," the post was captioned.
-Iranian president Ebrahim Raisi promised a "harsh response" to what happened.
-In Iran, many of protesters went to the streets on the capital city (Tehran) early Wednesday in support of the people of Palestine.
+Iranian Supreme Leader Ali Khamenei mentioned just hours before the hospital explosion on Tuesday that "the U.S. is responsible for the recent crimes".
+He added "If the crimes of the Zionist regime continue, no one can stop the Muslims and the resistance forces", the post was captioned.
+Iranian President Ebrahim Raisi promised a "harsh response" to what happened.
+In Iran, many of protesters went to the streets on the capital Tehran early Wednesday in support of the people of Palestine.
 Dozens were seen setting the Israeli national flag on fire and chanting "death to Israel."

 China

 During a press conference on Wednesday, a spokesperson from the Chinese foreign ministry expressed deep shock and condemnation towards the hospital attack in Gaza, which resulted in a significant number of casualties.
 The spokesperson conveyed heartfelt condolences to the victims and offered sympathies to those who were injured.
 China urgently appeals for an immediate ceasefire and an end to the ongoing hostilities, emphasizing the utmost importance of safeguarding civilians and preventing any further escalation that could lead to a more severe humanitarian crisis.